do you need a will? are your loved ones protected if something were to happen to you?

 Florida law provides rules for probate administration and distribution of assets under a will.
 After death, the will is submitted to the probate court, which oversees the appointment of a personal representative (executor) to gather assets, pay debts and taxes, and distribute property according to the will’s terms.
 The Probate Code sets timelines for creditor claims, notice requirements to beneficiaries and heirs, and court supervision of the personal representative’s actions.
 If a person dies without a valid will, Florida’s intestacy laws determine how the estate is distributed, usually prioritizing spouses and close relatives.

-The law also protects certain family and spousal rights, even when a will states otherwise.
-For example, a surviving spouse may be entitled to an elective share of the estate, homestead protections, and family allowance, and minor children may have statutory protections that limit how property can be devised.
-Wills may be contested on grounds such as lack of capacity, undue influence, fraud, or improper execution, and Florida courts provide procedures for resolving these disputes.
-Overall, Florida’s will laws are designed to ensure a person’s testamentary wishes are carried out while safeguarding family members, creditors, and the integrity of the probate process.
+Attorney Eliot Dempsey and the Dempsey Law Firm guide families and individuals through Florida’s estate and probate laws, ensuring that your wishes are honored while your loved ones are protected.
+Florida law safeguards certain family and spousal rights even when a will states otherwise—such as a surviving spouse’s entitlement to an elective share of the estate, homestead protections, and a family allowance, as well as statutory protections for minor children that limit how property can be devised.
+Wills may also be challenged on grounds such as lack of capacity, undue influence, fraud, or improper execution, and Florida courts have established procedures for resolving these disputes.
+With the experience and personalized guidance of Attorney Eliot Dempsey and the Dempsey Law Firm, you can confidently plan your estate, protect your family, and navigate the probate process with peace of mind.